-Our co-curricular programme offers a wide range of interesting opportunities for Sixth Form students, from the Gold Duke of Edinburgh Award to Podcast Club.
+Our co-curricular programme offers a wide range of interesting opportunities for Sixth Form students, from the Gold Duke of Edinburgh's Award, Podcast Club to Quidditch.
 We actively support sixth formers who want to take the initiative and set up clubs for younger pupils in any area from an academic support session to a personal interest topic.
 Sixth formers continue to play sports with a weekly timetabled Games afternoon and competitive fixtures for team players.
 A range of trips are organised to support learning, build friendships, experience new places and have lots of fun!